nimbella/demo-projects/README.md

 # demo-projects
-Collection of serverless projects that demonstrate stateful serverless functions and serverless JAMStack applications.
+Collection of serverless projects that demonstrate stateful serverless functions and serverless Jamstack applications.